dhruv114523/nyc-taxi-rate-prediction/README.md

 The script will:
 1. Load and preprocess the training data
 2. Engineer features with distance calculations
-3. Train the RandomForest model
+3. Train the XGBoost model
 4. Generate predictions for test data
 5. Save results to submission.csv